Fees

 - Providing advice and information to you regarding your responsibilities as a Personal Representative

-- Sending the documents to the probate registry to apply for a grant; and
+- make the application to the probate registry to apply for a grant; and

 - Sending you the original grant and any additional copies you have ordered.